Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 CONTAINER_NAME = 'products'

 async def create_products():
-    async with CosmosClient(URL, credential=KEY) as client: # the with statement will automatically warm up, initialize,# and close the async client database = client.get_database_client(DATABASE_NAME)
+    async with CosmosClient(URL, credential=KEY) as client: # the with statement will automatically initialize and close the async client database = client.get_database_client(DATABASE_NAME)
         container = database.get_container_client(CONTAINER_NAME)
         for i in range(10):